macas1/turtle-printer/README.md

 * Uses the turtle python library to slowly print pixel art generated from a photo
 * Run the python file with the requirements below installed to execute
+* Changable settings and descriptions of each are included in main.py

 Requirements
 | library | installation instructions |